mcgraw-7/core-cracker/README.md

 ### The Problem

 Spring attempts to create Hazelcast client beans during application startup and hangs indefinitely waiting for cluster connection.
-This causes deployment timeouts and is the most common reason deployments fail on local environments.
+This causes deployment timeouts and was my most common reason deployments failed.

 ### The Solution